wmde/wbaas-deploy/doc/Local-dev-env.md

 Note: There is more to making things work locally than this and we either need to setup dynamic DNS, or we need to be editing our hosts file!

+## Mailhog / Local emails

+For the local setup, [Mailhog](https://github.com/mailhog/MailHog) is used to capture outbound emails.

+You can view those emails by going to http://mailhog.wbaas.localhost/

 ### Using a locally built docker image in minikube
 **Disclaimer**: Use [skaffold](https://github.com/wmde/wbaas-deploy/tree/main/skaffold) instead of this workflow if possible.